itsmehecker/cargo-cult/Readme.md

 - automatically copies it to your clipboard for access
 - fast as its made in rust
 - uses dirs-next
+- finds the bash_history file and creates a .history_config for with your prefered choice
 ## Build

 To install the project, clone the repository and navigate to the project directory: